Eastern Florida State College Facility Use

 other relevant terms and conditions (please see EFSC Procedures Manual §601 for a complete list of terms and conditions related to the use of College facilities).

 Only those requests that specifically relate to or advance the College's mission will be given consideration, and no arrangements shall be made that interfere with or operate to the detriment of the College or its educational programs and activities.

 The internal review process can take up to four weeks.
-View the Facility Usage Fee Schedule as you plan your request.
-Usage fees for the new Student Union Multi-Purpose Room are $1,000 for the full room and $500 for half of the space.
+View the current Fee Schedule as you plan your request.
 The usage charge will always include the facility fee, security fee and custodial fee, and may include an information technologies (IT) support and energy surcharge.
 The energy surcharge will apply for any use that takes place on a Friday, Saturday or Sunday.

 In addition, users are generally required to provide adequate liability insurance (naming EFSC as an additional insured), as well as a required damage deposit of $1,000 prior to use.

 1. Users of College facilities shall comply at all times with all use agreement terms, directives of College officials, College procedures and policies, including without limitation College Procedure 606 titled “Free Speech and Expression on College Property,” and state and federal law.

 2. Users of College facilities shall agree in advance to abide by all local, state, and federal laws, rules, and regulations, and all College policies and procedures.